shreyas1104/Spam-Messages-Predictor/README.md

 The `app.py` file contains the Flask application code for the Spam/Ham Predictor.

-### Routes

-- `/` (GET): Renders the `home.html` template, which displays the form for entering a text message.
-- `/predict` (POST): Handles the form submission from `home.html`.
-It processes the submitted text message, makes a prediction using the trained Multinomial Naive Bayes model, and renders the `result.html` template with the prediction result.

 ### Functionality

 1. The application loads the dataset (`spam.csv`) and performs necessary data preprocessing steps, such as dropping unnecessary columns and mapping the class labels to numerical values.